When hockey teammate and friend Peter Niemi invited yours truly to join him in Montauk, I set the land-speed record for the word ‘yes’.

 If you like to have it now, please feel free to view the entire painting process in 1:00 — set to the amazing sounds of Pete Pidgeon and Arcoda.
 Now, on to the recap…

 Knowing the sunset would eventually look something like this, I decided for a fiery palette.
-After the jump, the entire tale of a fine Montauk evening.

 The scene and my position… in the lounge, surrounded by beautiful people.